 This is a preference, but you’ll need to pick a rhythm to trim the hooves in.
 If you start at the front and then go to the back hoof.

-Then over to the other back hoof and finish on the opposite front hoof, then you aren’t having to moving so much.
+Then over to the other back hoof and finish on the opposite front hoof, then you aren’t having to move so much.
 For me, starting in the front and working around is just a smoother method.

 Then you’ll line the clippers up with the overgrown part of the hoof and clip that part off.
 There are a few details that will help you not to trim the hoof too close, but I’ll discuss those in greater detail further down in this post.